Set up a data input interaction

 From the toolbar, add a Textbox filter:

-• Change the label text to Textbox.
+- Change the label text (Textbox in this example).

 Add a Single Number filter:

-• Change the label text to Number.
+- Change the label text (Number in this example).

 Add a Drop Down List component: